ZAZ (TV channel): 2010–2012: Final years and closure

-End of broadcasts

-Due to low audience ratings and the gradual loss of programming, as well as being withdrawn from many pay TV systems both in Mexico and in the rest of Latin America, the channel was withdrawn from the air on July 31, 2012.
-Ryukendo was its last broadcast program, followed by the music video for Tears Dry on Their Own by Amy Winehouse.
-At 12:00AM on August 1, 2012 only the MVS Television logo was shown, ending more than 20 years of broadcasting in Mexico (16 in Latin America).
+Due to low audience ratings and the gradual loss of programming, as well as being withdrawn from many pay TV systems both in Mexico and in the rest of Latin America, the channel ceased operations at 23:59 CST on 31 July 2012, with "DaiMaOh Revived!
+Never Ending Battle" episode of Ryukendo was the last broadcast program, followed by the music video for "Tears Dry on Their Own" by Amy Winehouse.
+At 12:00 AM on August 1, 2012 only the MVS Television logo was shown with looping music, ending more than 20 years of broadcasting in Mexico (16 in Latin America).
 Many cable systems replaced ZAZ with Exa TV or another channel.